 From Stadshuset, head back across the bridge to the mainland and continue along the water to Gamla Stan, the Old Town.
 At the main square, Stortorget, you’ll find Börshuset, the old Stock Exchange Building, headquarters of the Swedish Academy, which awards the literature prize and announces the laureates from here each fall.
 Börshuset is also home to the Nobel Library and the small but well-presented Nobel Museum, which opened in conjunction with the 100th anniversary of the Nobel Prizes.
 Here you can explore the story of Alfred Nobel’s life and legacy, as well as the work of Nobel laureates from the first winners in 1901 to the present.

 Once you’ve learned all you want to learn about Nobel and his prizes, there’s just one more stop to round out your Nobel experience.
 Walk down the hill next to the Royal Palace to the waterfront and cross the bridge back towards downtown Stockholm.
-Facing the Palace along Strömkajen (the Strömmen Quay) lies Grand Hôtel, the city’s most famous hotel, Grand Hôtel has been a Stockholm landmark for more than 130 years.
+Facing the Palace along Strömkajen (the Strömmen Quay) lies Grand Hôtel, a Stockholm landmark for more than 130 years.
 Ever since the Prizes were established, laureates have stayed at Grand Hôtel during their Nobel Week in Stockholm.
 For three decades the Nobel banquets were held here as well, but they ultimately outgrew the space.

 Three days after the awards ceremonies, Grand Hôtel gives Nobel Prize winners a personal taste of the Swedish St. Lucia traditions.
 On December 13, the laureates are awakened by a Lucia and her entourage singing traditional songs and serving coffee and saffron buns.
 Originally this was done as a surprise, but the unexpected sight of white-clad people with candles on their heads came as a shock to some half-awake winners, so nowadays laureates are asked in advance if they would like to be woken up.

 Grand Hôtel is famous for its French Renaissance interior, including a stunning Hall of Mirrors modeled after the one at Versailles.
-The hotel is also known for its award-winning restaurants, including the classic Verandan, which serves a traditional (but pricey) Swedish smorgasbord and has lovely views of the Strömmen inlet and the Royal Palace.
-Mathias Dahlgren is Grand Hôtel’s newest restaurant addition and has won major awards for its menu and design.
-If your budget allows it, a meal at the hotel is a fine way to wrap up your Nobel experience.
+The hotel is also known for its award-winning restaurants, including the Michelin-star Mathias Dahlgren Matbaren and the classic Verandan, which serves a traditional Swedish smorgasbord and has lovely views of the Strömmen inlet and the Royal Palace.
+If your budget allows it, a meal at Grand Hôtel is a fine way to wrap up your Nobel experience.